frez-fall/todo-app/README.md

 ### Continued development

-- Redo the project to use a Javascript Framework, React, for implementing performance optimization, cross-platform compatibility and reusability
+- Redo the project to use a Javascript Framework for implementing performance optimization, cross-platform compatibility and reusability

 - to improve the site to be a Fullstack application.
 Users should be able to edit and delete the todos to be served in a database.
 Currently all the read and write operations are lost upon refreshing as the changes are not being served to a database.